truelyyours/RTFD/OWASP Top 10 Cyber Range/8 - Security+ - AAA.md

 `iptables -F INPUT

 Most file systems assign permissions to users and groups, controlling access to files and directories.
 In Linux, each file and directory has three permission groups:
-`-owner`: Permissions apply only to the file's owner. -group: Permissions apply to the group assigned to the file. -all users: Permissions apply to all other users on the system.
+`-owner`: Permissions apply only to the file's owner. `-group`: Permissions apply to the group assigned to the file. `-all` users: Permissions apply to all other users on the system.

 Each file or directory has three basic permission types:

-`-read`: Allows viewing the file's contents. -write: Allows modifying the file or directory. -execute: Allows executing the file or listing directory contents.
+`-read`: Allows viewing the file's contents. `-write`: Allows modifying the file or directory. `-execute`: Allows executing the file or listing directory contents.

 To test file permissions, create a file and view its permissions with ls -al:
 `touch test.txt